State of the Business

 The story of T1 2026 has four threads: the book launch that marked August’s biggest public moment in years, revenue that hit new all-time highs even as the sales landscape shifted, a genuine commitment to AI adoption inside and outside the firm, and a cash crunch that tested our resilience and improved our systems.

-Teams That Meet the Moment published May 5 — a cornerstone of the 2030 strategy to increase the fame of the firm.
-The trimester was a months-long build: advance copies circulating in January, a full newsletter relaunch in February (expanding from ~1,000 to 9,000+ subscribers), Forbes and Fast Company coverage in March, the team assessment tool going live at assessment.org.co, and a coordinated push through April to the East Village launch party.
-Every function contributed — PR, marketing, sales collateral, team video content, endorsement strategy, and Amazon logistics.
-The book codifies the firm’s core methodology and is already shaping how we position August externally.
+Teams That Meet the Moment published May 5: a cornerstone of the 2030 strategy to increase the fame of the firm.
+The months-long build culminated in May: a marketing/book distribution strategy, a full newsletter relaunch in February (expanding from less than 1,000 subscribers to 3,187+ subscribers), Fast Company coverage in March, various podcast interviews, the team assessment tool going live at assessment.aug.co, and a coordinated push through April to the East Village launch party and books in hand of our network.
+Every function contributed: marketing, sales collateral, PR (external), team video content, team outreach, endorsement strategy, network engagement strategy, and Amazon logistics.
+The book codifies the firm's core methodology and is already shaping how we position August externally.

-T1 delivered $1.91M — 12% above T1 2025 and 2% above trimester average.
+T1 delivered $1.91M, 12% above T1 2025 and 2% above trimester average.
 The 12-month rolling revenue hit $5,779,158, a new all-time high.
-But the path was bumpy.
-January and February were soft.
-Deals got smaller (~$55K average vs. $128K in T1 2025) and shorter — no 6-month anchor contracts appeared in the pipeline.
-Close rates lagged: only $275K of the $1.26M full-year goal closed by late April.
-Yet April became a record revenue month, qualification meetings reached 49 of 90, and conference season (Chief of Staff Summit, Transform, Gartner town halls) generated real pipeline.
+Total closed-won value was essentially flat year-over-year ($2.19M vs. $2.19M), but the shape changed dramatically: 40 deals closed vs. 18 in T1 2025, with average deal size dropping from $128K to $55K.
+No 6-month anchor contracts appeared in the pipeline.
+The net new story is stronger than it looks: 13 NN deals worth $540K (vs. just 3 deals / $319K in T1 2025), a 4x increase in deal count and 70% increase in value.
+January and February were soft, but April became a standout revenue month, qualification meetings reached 56 of 90, and conference season (Chief of Staff Summit, Gartner town halls, Transform, 3 Gartner executive dinners) generated movement in the pipeline.
 The tension between a strong topline and structural shifts in deal size and duration is the story to watch heading into T2.

 This was the trimester where AI went from talking point to practice.
-Internally, August moved to the Claude team account, discontinued Otter, launched frAIdays (a structured team AI learning series), and began building toward a shared “second brain” workflow.
-Team members started using Claude in client work — writable PDF worksheets, offering drafts, pipeline projections from HubSpot.
-Adoption was real but uneven; the March MonCon noted “more capabilities but a longer learning curve.”
+Internally, August moved to the Claude team account (sunsetting ChatGPT usage), discontinued Otter, embraced Granola, launched frAIdays (a structured team AI learning series), and began building toward a shared “second brain” workflow.
+Team members continued to use Claude in internal and client work: building live dashboards, PDF worksheets, offering drafts, pipeline projections from HubSpot, dynamic pitch decks.
+Adoption was real but uneven; a March MonCon meeting noted “more capabilities but a longer learning curve.”
 Externally, the AI offering evolved from a draft POV in January to a CHRO-specific playbook, 50 printed implementation playbooks for the Transform conference, and ~6 active pre-pipeline AI conversations by April.
 The pipeline target for AI offerings rose from 10% to 40% of net new.
-A public-facing AI learning lab series was set to launch June 4.
+A public-facing AI learning lab series is set to launch in T2.

-A serious cash crisis emerged in February and March, driven by AR collection delays ($800K in delayed receivables at the peak), a $700K annual bonus not properly modeled in the cash forecast, and ongoing finance-partner data reliability issues.
-Partners deferred salaries.
+In February and March a combo of a large amount of AR collection delays ($800K in delayed receivables at the peak), and the $700K annual bonus created operational tension.
+Partners chose to defer salaries to help manage our cashflow.
 Cash runway dropped below one month.
-The response was swift: a $200K line of credit secured as a backstop, daily cash standups instituted, aggressive AR tracking.
-By late March the crisis resolved — Autodesk paid $100K early, collections caught up, partner pay was restored.
+We responded quickly: a $200K line of credit was secured as a backstop, daily cash standups were instituted, and we built a more detailed dashboard for day-by-day AR tracking.
+By late March the crisis resolved: Autodesk paid $100K early, collections caught up, partner pay was restored.
 Cash runway recovered to 5.95 months by late April (policy: 6.0 months).
-More importantly, the crisis produced lasting improvements: conservative 60–90 day pipeline weighting, daily cash monitoring, and a new $1M year-end cash balance goal.
-The fragility was real; the discipline it prompted is durable.
+More importantly, the crisis produced lasting improvements: conservative 60–90 day pipeline weighting, regular cash monitoring, and a new focus on year-end cash balance goal.
+The risk was real; the discipline it prompted is durable.

 | Month | Revenue | Break-even Costs | Net Operating Income | NOI % | vs. Target |